songdiehan1/Fine_tuning_deepseek14b/README.md

 # 🚀 DeepSeek-14B Fine-Tuning Project
 This project aims to fine-tune DeepSeek-R1-Distill-Qwen-14B using Zhihu and Xiaohongshu datasets separately.
 The fine-tuning is conducted using the LoRA method with the Unsloth framework, optimized for Colab + A100 with BF16 support.
-The repository includes scripts for model training, evaluation, and inference.

 ## 📁 Project Structure
 ```bash